Importance of data streams in modern data processing

 Data streaming also enables businesses to automate actions based on real-time insights, such as information security or inventory management, thereby improving the way they run their operations.
 It also helps in predictive analytics by processing data as it comes in, enabling businesses to make predictions based on current and historical data.

 Furthermore, data streaming can help companies with fault tolerance, ensuring that their systems continue to operate even if individual components fail.
-With low latency and continuous data flow, businesses can monitor logs and troubleshoot issues in real-time.
+With low latency and continuous data flow, SRE or data engineers can monitor logs and troubleshoot issues in real-time.
 Overall, data streaming provides a powerful way for businesses to derive insights, improve decision-making, and gain a competitive advantage.

 Continuous flow of data: Data streams are generated continuously and in real-time, without any fixed start or end time.
 They are ongoing and do not have a predefined structure or format.

 Infinite (or potentially infinite) length: Data streams have an infinite or potentially infinite length because they are continuously generated, making it impossible to predict the size of the data.